fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

-We launch json-server with the command _npm run server_.
+Now let's launch json-server with the command _npm run server_.

-Next we create a method into the file <i>services/notes.js</i>, which uses <i>axios</i> to fetch data from the backend
+Next we'll create a method into the file <i>services/notes.js</i>, which uses <i>axios</i> to fetch data from the backend

 ```js
 import axios from 'axios'